- After recording an excess of material for Sons And Fascination, and reluctant to simply

 - In 2002, and the release of the remasters, all the Sister Feelings Call material was crammed onto the

 Sons And Fascination remaster.
-With those reissues, Sister Feelings Call was consigned
+With those reissues, Sister Feelings Call was briefly consigned

 to history.